Frequently Asked Questions (FAQ)

 Thrive was launched in August of 2014 to help people who have struggled to gain or maintain employment.
 We walk alongside job seekers as they find ways to overcome barriers, go to work, advance and move to economic self-sufficiency.
 Working closely with a variety of community partners, Flatirons Community Church created Thrive as an individual and a community transformation initiative designed to help break cycles of poverty and restore hope and dignity for people that want a better future.
 At Thrive, it starts with a job!

-Thrive on a model developed by Cincinnati Works that has proven to be effective for more than 20 years.
+Thrive was based on a model developed by Cincinnati Works that has proven to be effective for more than 20 years.

 Who does Thrive serve?

-Job Seekers: Our services are best suited for motivated job seekers between 18-49 years old; because the journey to self-sufficiency often requires years of work to gain stability.
+Our services are best suited for motivated job seekers between 18-49 years old; because the journey to self-sufficiency often requires years of work to gain stability.
 Members do not need to live in a specific county or service area to qualify.
-Thrive has a heart for single parents, , and individuals accessing public assistance.
+Thrive has a heart for single parents, formerly incarcerated individuals, and those accessing public assistance.
 Most importantly is the desire and motivation to pursue long-term employment and have the goal of reducing dependence on public assistance.
-Upon , Thrive staff will work with job seekers to determine if Thrive fits their individuals needs and goals.
+Thrive staff will work with job seekers to determine if Thrive fits their individual needs and goals.
+Read More

 Does Thrive discriminate based on faith?